 c The Council shall have a written policy in place for responding to and managing a personal data breach.

-d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken.
+d.
+The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken.

 e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date.